-The claim of outside shareholders in the subsidiary company has to be assessed and shown as proportionate snare of all assets should be deducted from the minority interest
+The claim of outside shareholders in the subsidiary company has to be assessed and shown as liability in the consolidated balance sheet.
+Minority interest in the net assets of the company is nothing but the proportionate share of aggregation of share capital, reserve surpluses funds etc. proportionate share of all assets should be deducted from the minority interest.